 - Internally the endpoints only have access to the data list

 - The application is very small and therefore we understand the complete code

 - All dependencies are open source

-With all this in mind you might be shocked when I tell you that I can get access to the native file system by only doing 1 http request against this application.
+With all this in mind, you might be shocked when I tell you that I can get access to the native file system by only doing 1 HTTP request against this application.
 And: the file system is only one example.
 I showed the very same sample at a JUG session and created a request against the application that changed the wallpaper of my operation system.
-While this is not really dangerous it had a nice effect to the audience to visualize that I can really do more or less everything on the system that hosts the given application.
+While this is not really dangerous it had a nice effect on the audience to visualize that I can really do more or less everything on the system that hosts the given application.